epfl-lara/stainless/core/src/sphinx/neon.rst

 additional hint is required, we can use ``trivial`` which simply stands for ``true``.

-Additionally, by using this DSL, we get the same feedback granularity from Leon as if we had used ``check`` statements.
+Additionally, by using this DSL, we get the same feedback granularity from Stainless as if we had used ``check`` statements.
 This way we can construct proofs based on equality more easily and directly identify where hints are vital.

-One shortcoming of the relational reasoning DSL is that it relies on Leon's knowledge of the relational properties of the built-in relations, and in particular those of equality.
+One shortcoming of the relational reasoning DSL is that it relies on Stainless' knowledge of the relational properties of the built-in relations, and in particular those of equality.
 Consequently is works badly (if at all) with user-defined relations.
 However, since the DSL is defined as a library (in ``library/proof/package.scala``), it can